box/box-ui-elements/DEVELOPING.md

 Development Setup
 -----------------

+Our development setup assumes a LINUX/BSD environemnt.
+Windows users may have to use cygwin.

 1. Install Node v6.10.0 or higher.
 2. Install yarn package manager `https://yarnpkg.com/en/docs/install` v1.0.1 or higher.
 Alternatively, you can replace most `yarn` commands with `npm` commands.
 2. Fork the upstream repo `https://github.com/box/box-ui-elements`.